-1. Press the button on the side of the RKE transmitter near the bottom and pull the key out.
+Press the button on the side of the RKE transmitter near the bottom and pull the key out.
 Never pull the key out without pressing the button.

-2. Separate the two halves of the transmitter using a flat tool inserted into the bottom center of the transmitter.
+Separate the two halves of the transmitter using a flat tool inserted into the bottom center of the transmitter.
 Do not use the key slot.

 - 3. Remove the old battery.
-Do not use a metal object. - 4.
-Insert the new battery on the back housing, positive side facing down.
+Do not use a metal object. - Insert the new battery on the back housing, positive side facing down.
 Replace with a CR2032 or equivalent battery. - 5.
-Ensure that the silicone mat is correctly positioned with no gaps or wrinkles. - 6.
-Set transmitter button side down on a hard surface and press the other half straight down to force the halves together. - 7.
+Align the front and back housing then snap the transmitter together. - 6.
 Reinsert the key.